rachela1/README-generator/README.md

 ## Usage

-Here is a quick video demo:
+[Here](https://drive.google.com/file/d/1UDEsHXW4uIW9v8k1VNXihh4MtwHWARrj/view?usp=drive_link) is a quick video demo

 Go to your terminal and type node index.js.
 A series of prompts will allow you to fill out your README information.
 At the end of the questions your README file will be generated into the output folder!